MalitsPlus/HoshimiStage/README.md

 ![vercel](https://badgen.net/github/status/MalitsPlus/HoshimiStage)
 # HoshimiStage ~~(a.k.a. sakura-love)~~

 A web-based implementation of [hoshimi-venus](https://github.com/MalitsPlus/VenusSysLib).
-Enables you to simulate ingame live of IDOLY PRIDE.
+Enables you to simulate ingame live and observe what happened at each note.
+**Neither this project nor the developer has connection with the official affiliation.**

 Project workmap and incoming features: [Venus System WBS](https://github.com/users/MalitsPlus/projects/1)